Using Notebook Sessions to Build and Train Models

 Uploading Files

-Files can be uploaded from your local machine by clicking Upload in the JupyterLab interface or by dragging and dropping files.
+Files can be uploaded from your local machine by selecting Upload in the JupyterLab interface or by dragging and dropping files.

 Using Additional Terminal Commands